SteveBronder/riccaticpp/benchmarks/readme.md

 |  1e+06|     **6.76**| 10986166.85| 10986166.85|
 |  1e+07|     **5.87**| 11123022.23| 11123022.23|

+Each value can be interpreted as "In the Bremer Eq 237 benchmark, pyriccaticpp is `x` times faster than {method}."

 - **Airy**:
   The Airy benchmark is integrated out to a relatively large domain $[0,100]$.
 The specialized approach in `pyriccaticpp` is, in the most competitive case when the relative error is `1e-6`, 37 times faster than it's closest competitor `DOP853`.